-Lynch syndrome carriers have about a two-fold increased risk of prostate cancer, according to a study published online March 25 in the Journal of Clinical Oncology.
+History of prostate cancer (PCa) is associated with an increased risk of melanoma, according to a study published online Nov.
+4 in the Journal of Clinical Oncology.